 "The foundation of great marketing is getting an understanding of what people need — their dreams, their desires — and then figuring out what brands, products services meet those needs," said Kofi Amoo-Gottfried, Vice President of Marketing at DoorDash.

 Of course, things are more complicated than usual in 2020.

-“People want to have a sense of community, and they want things to do.
-The more you can give that to people, the more you will benefit,” said Jill Gray, co-owner of Tortello in Chicago.
+"People want to have a sense of community, and they want things to do.
+The more you can give that to people, the more you will benefit," said Jill Gray, co-owner of Tortello in Chicago.
 At Tortello, they met this need by organizing a sagra, modeled after the outdoor dining events that take place in small rural villages in Italy.
 Diners came to the sagra to feast on roasted chestnuts and dine outdoors.
-A similar event before the pandemic hadn’t been as popular — this time, the tickets sold out in days.
+A similar event they hosted before the pandemic hadn't been as popular — this time, the tickets sold out in days.

 Another way to meet new needs is by offering family meal kits to your customers.
-Chen-Chen Huo, CEO of A La Couch and MAC'D, both in San Francisco, and Basu Ratnam, founder of NYC’s INDAY, both noted that many people are experiencing “cooking fatigue” after months of cooking at home.
+Chen-Chen Huo, CEO of A La Couch and MAC'D, both in San Francisco, and Basu Ratnam, founder of NYC's INDAY, both noted that many people were experiencing "cooking fatigue" after months of cooking at home.